minitage/minitage.github.io/source/about.rst

 First of all, do not buy a gun before using buildout Buildout is not a magical tool and we just had quite a lot of drawbacks :

- - Today offline mode is problematic
+ - Today offline mode can be problematic
  - If you change your python, take a coffee.
  - 1GB per project, it s too much.
- - Pypi is just the only one index
  - Buildout behaviour can be hard to predict even more if the configuration file is huge.

 The Idea
 ---------

  - The idea is to write a light and simple package manager from scratch which will allow us to integrate various build systems.
  - What about shell scripts, buildout or makefiles interact together to assemble all the parts of our project parts?
  - To allow this, the approach is to share a common 'well known' layout to install things in minitage.

 Implementation goals
 ----------------------